Table of Contents

 In summary, while we believe that changing negative gearing concessions wouldn’t effectively improve affordability and wouldn’t be a good move for any political party, it wouldn’t be the end of the world for property investment if it happened.
 After all, it’s not your wealth-building fundamental but just a tool.

 Just in case it happened, it’s important to maintain your cash buffer, like how you weather high interest rates.
 Also, similar to high interest rates, the impact of tax changes is short-lived.
-As long as you’re in a market with a healthy local economy and without oversupply issues, rental growth and refinancing (to lower your LVR as property value grows) will keep improving your cash flow.
+Rental growth will keep improving your cash flow as long as you’re in a market with a healthy local economy and without oversupply issues.
 You could be already enjoying a positive cash flow in just a couple of years.